 - RISK MANAGEMENT: Alongside and intrinsically linked to the project’s scope is risk management.
 Part of the project manager’s role is to identify any potential problems and find ways to mitigate them.
 Without this crucial input, the project will always go over time and budget.

 - COMMUNICATION: Poor communication will be the death of any relationship (and certainly any project).
 Without vital updates and feedback continuing to find their way both up and down the chain, any seemingly small issues and or challenges will automatically fester and grow to a disastrous scale.

-The construction industry plays a vital role within the British economy, generating £90 billion annually (representing 6.7% of UK GDP).
-However, almost one fifth of all jobs within construction are viewed as difficult to fill because businesses struggle to find employees with the right experience, skills and qualifications.
+The construction industry plays a key role within the British economy, generating £90 billion annually (representing 6.7% of UK GDP).
+Despite this, employers in the construction industry are still struggling to fill positions because there is a lack of potentials with the right experience, skills and certifications.

 Learning People specialise in job ready career development and have done so for 10 years.
 We painstakingly hand pick all of our training programmes and associated awarding bodies purely down to their industry relevance and employability.
 So, whether you’re already leading a team, or at the early stages of getting off the tools, a tried and tested (and tangible) pathway is already mapped out to ensure the required career boost.